gradle/actions/setup-gradle/README.md

 ## Optimizing cache effectiveness

 Cache storage space for GitHub actions is limited, and writing new cache entries can trigger the deletion of existing entries.
-Eviction of shared cache entries can reduce cache effectiveness, slowing down your `gradle-build-action` steps.
+Eviction of shared cache entries can reduce cache effectiveness, slowing down your `setup-gradle` steps.

 There are a number of actions you can take if your cache use is less effective due to entry eviction.

-At the end of a Job, the `gradle-build-action` will write a summary of the Gradle builds executed, together with a detailed report of the cache entries that were read and written during the Job.
+At the end of a Job, The `setup-gradle` action will write a summary of the Gradle builds executed, together with a detailed report of the cache entries that were read and written during the Job.
 This report can provide valuable insights that may help to determine the right way to optimize the cache usage for your workflow.

 ### Select which jobs should write to the cache

 Consider a workflow that first runs a Job "compile-and-unit-test" to compile the code and run some basic unit tests, which is followed by a matrix of parallel "integration-test" jobs that each run a set of integration tests for the repository.
 Each "integration test" Job requires all of the dependencies required by "compile-and-unit-test", and possibly one or 2 additional dependencies.

 By default, a new cache entry will be written on completion of each integration test job.
 If no additional dependencies were downloaded then this cache entry will share the "dependencies" entry with the "compile-and-unit-test" job, but if a single dependency was downloaded then an entire new "dependencies" entry would be written.
-(The `gradle-build-action` does not _yet_ support a layered cache that could do this more efficiently).
+(The `setup-gradle` action does not _yet_ support a layered cache that could do this more efficiently).
 If each of these "integration-test" entries with their different "dependencies" entries is too large, then it could result in other important entries being evicted from the GitHub Actions cache.

 There are some techniques that can be used to avoid/mitigate this issue:
 - Configure the "integration-test" jobs with `cache-read-only: true`, meaning that the Job will use the entry written by the "compile-and-unit-test" job.
 This will avoid the overhead of cache entries for each of these jobs, at the expense of re-downloading any additional dependencies required by "integration-test".